 If you're expecting a big tax refund, you want it as quickly as possible.
-If you mail your return early in the tax season, you'll receive your tax refund in about 4-6 weeks.
-However, if you wait and file your return close to the filing deadline, it will take about 8 weeks.
+If you mail your return early in the tax season, you'll receive your tax refund in about four to six weeks.
+However, if you wait and file your return close to the filing deadline, it will take about eight weeks.

 To get your refund sooner, e-file your return.

 You can check the status of your refund by:

 Calling the IRS TeleTax System at 800-829-4477 or the IRS Refund Hotline at 800-829-1954.